-(3) The utilization rate assumption for variable annuity guarantees estimates the percentage of contract holders with a GMIB or lifetime withdrawal benefit who will elect to utilize the benefit upon becoming eligible in a given year.
+(3) The utilization rate assumption for variable annuity guarantees estimates the percentage of contract holders with a GMIB guaranteed minimum income benefit ("GMIB") or lifetime withdrawal benefit who will elect to utilize the benefit upon becoming eligible in a given year.
 The range shown represents the floor and cap of the GMIB dynamic election rates across varying levels of in-the-money.
 For lifetime withdrawal guarantee riders, the assumption is that everyone will begin withdrawals once account value reaches zero which is equivalent to a 100% utilization rate.
 Utilization rates may vary by the type of guarantee, the amount by which the guaranteed amount is greater than the account value, the contract's withdrawal history and by the age of the policyholder.

 (4) The withdrawal rate represents the percentage of account balance that any given policyholder will elect to withdraw from the contract each year.
 The withdrawal rate assumption varies by age and duration of the contract, and also by other factors such as benefit type.
 For any given contract, withdrawal rates vary throughout the period over which cash flows are projected for purposes of valuing the embedded derivative.
-For variable annuity GMWBs, any increase (decrease) in withdrawal rates results in an increase (decrease) in the estimated fair value of the guarantees.
-For variable annuity GMABs and GMIBs, any increase (decrease) in withdrawal rates results in a decrease (increase) in the estimated fair value.
+For variable annuity GMWBs, guaranteed minimum withdrawal benefits, any increase (decrease) in withdrawal rates results in an increase (decrease) in the estimated fair value of the guarantees.
+For variable annuity GMABS guaranteed minimum accumulation benefits and GMIBs, any increase (decrease) in withdrawal rates results in a decrease (increase) in the estimated fair value.